 Rinah Kalivare – Finance & Administration Manager.

-For seven days in a week, Monday to Friday, she is answering phone calls from the over 300 farmers that the UCF is currently supporting.
-Not only that, Rinah also physically visits about 10 of these farmers every week — coordinating the supply of fertilizers to farmers with the UCF’s truck; providing farmers with technical information and ongoing training on pests and disease control or weed management etc.
+For seven days in a week, Monday to Sunday, she is answering phone calls from the over 300 farmers that the UCF currently works with.
+Not only that, Rinah also physically visits about 10 of these farmers every week — coordinating the supply of organic fertilizers (from the Kamuli sugar factory) to local farmers with the UCF’s dump truck; providing farmers with technical information and ongoing training on pests and disease control, or weed management.

 Profiles of people who joined us recently (David Basooma – Project Extension Officer; Kussain Wambuga -Field Trainer, and Doreen Igaba – Field Supervisor) will come soon.